dengchunyu/dengchunyu.github.io/_posts/2023-03-10-The common usage and result explaination for scPagwas.markdown

 ## Preprocessed data

 We use BMMC scRNA-seq data and monocyte count trait to test scPagwas.
-The processed data can be download from here: monocytecount_prune_gwas_data.txt <https://1drv.ms/t/s!As-aKqXDnDUHi6sx7Hqblj2Sgl7P8w?e=wGAip7>
+The processed data can be download from [here](https://1drv.ms/t/s!As-aKqXDnDUHi6sx7Hqblj2Sgl7P8w?e=cb5Ihf).

-BMMC scRNA-seq data can be obtained and treated in `Data_input_preproccess_for_scPagwas`.
+BMMC example scRNA-seq data can be obtained and treated in `Data_input_preproccess_for_scPagwas` and download from [here](https://1drv.ms/u/s!As-aKqXDnDUHi9pNciEgQFbe-AHgLw?e=4JiHRw).

 ## 1. Compute the singlecell and celltype result for monocytecount trait